oobecomau/desktop.gov.au/docs/security/cloud-assessment-and-authorisation-alignment.md

 During Phase 2, the Cloud Consumer assesses how it has implemented and configured the cloud services assessed in Phase 1 to ensure that it meets the cloud consumer's own security requirements and risk tolerance.

 Phase 2 is when organisations deploying the blueprint must assess whether the design and implementation of the blueprint is acceptable to them.
-While the blueprint delivers a pre-existing design and supporting documentation which can be leveraged by an agency to efficiently deliver a solution, it is still up to individual organisations to assess and accept that any risks associated with the operation of the blueprint is acceptable.
+While the blueprint delivers a pre-existing design and supporting documentation which can be leveraged by an organisation to efficiently deliver a solution, it is still up to individual organisations to assess and accept that any risks associated with the operation of the blueprint is acceptable.

 Organisations are free to develop their own policy on how assessment and authorisation is to take place.
 It is recommended that organisations capture the findings from Phase 1 and Phase 2a in a Cloud Authorisation Package which includes:

 - The Microsoft cloud security assessment reports;
 - Any supplementary, new or updated cloud services report (if required); and
-- Cloud systems assessments and other documentation developed for the agency's implementation of the blueprint.
+- Cloud systems assessments and other documentation developed for the organisation implementation of the blueprint.

 The conclusion of Phase 2 is formal approval by the Authorising Officer or their delegate, to operate the system that has been built using the blueprint.